ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/snippets.rst

 You can create and edit Snippets at :menuselection:`Design --> Templates --> Snippets`.

+.. note:: Snippets may not be nested inside other snippets.

 What is the difference between a Snippet and a User-defined Global Variable?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~